yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

 <pre trim="1" class="html"> <code trim="1" class="html">roslaunch my_package multiple_nodes.launch veh:=&#36;VEHICLE_NAME
 </code></pre>

 Build and run the image.
 Once again run `rqt_graph` like above.
-You should see something like below.(TODO: add image) What changed?
+What changed?

 As a next step, we need to ensure that we can launch multiple instances of the same node with different names, and publishing topics corresponding to those names.
 For example, running two camera nodes with names `camera_left` and `camera_right` respectively, publishing topics `/my_robot/camera_left/image` and `/my_robot/camera_right/image`.